Analytics & Reporting Guide

 Navigating the Dashboard

-When the dashboard loads you will see a header bar at the top of the page with the following elements:
+When the dashboard loads you will see a sticky header bar at the top of the page with the following elements:

-- Page title -- "Garage Analytics"
+- Page title -- "Garage Analytics" with a brief description

 - Date range picker -- on the right side, lets you choose the time period for all data on the page